-3.5.3.4.1.2 Impacts from Vessels and In-Water Devices Under Alternative 2 Impacts from Vessels and In-Water Devices Under Alternative 2 for Training Activities
+3.5.3.4.1.2 Impacts from Vessels and In-Water Devices Under Alternative 2

+Impacts from Vessels and In-Water Devices Under Alternative 2 for Training Activities

-As indicated in Section 3.0.3.3.4.1 (Vessels and In-Water Devices), Navy vessel movements and in-water device usage under Alternative 2 would be similar to those described previously under Alternative 1 training activities, although the overall vessel operations would be slightly increased due to more active hull-mounted sonar operations.
+As indicated in Section 3.0.3.3.4.1 (Vessels and In-Water Devices), Navy vessel movements and in-water device usage under Alternative 2 would be similar to those described previously under Alternative 1 training activities, although the overall number of vessel operations would be slightly increased due to more active hull-mounted sonar operations.
+Use of in-water devices would also be slightly increased under this alternative.